open-telemetry/oteps/text/0240-Sampling_Configuration.md

 The goal of this proposal is to create an open-ended configuration schema which supports not only the current set of SDK standard samplers, but also non-standard ones, and even samplers that will be added in the future.
 Furthermore the samplers should be composable together, as it is often required by the users.

-In contrast, the existing configuration schemas, such as [Jaeger sampling](https://www.jaegertracing.io/docs/1.50/sampling/#file-based-sampling-configuration), or Agent [OTEP 225 - Configuration proposal](https://github.com/open-telemetry/oteps/pull/225) address sampling configuration with a limited known set of samplers only.
+In contrast, the existing configuration schemas, such as [Jaeger sampling](https://www.jaegertracing.io/docs/1.50/sampling/#file-based-sampling-configuration), or Agent [OTEP 225 - Configuration proposal](https://github.com/open-telemetry/oteps/pull/225) address sampling configuration with a limited known set of samplers only, and providing extensions requires multiple steps, as shown in this [draft PR](https://github.com/open-telemetry/opentelemetry-java-examples/pull/227).

 ## Use cases

 - I want to use some of the samplers from the `opentelemetry-java-contrib` repository, but I do not want to build my own agent extension.
 I prefer to download one or more jarfiles containing the samplers and configure their use without writing any additional code.
 - I want to apply a sampling strategy that combines different samplers depending on the span attributes, such as the URL of the incoming request, and I expect to update the configuration frequently, so I prefer that it is file based (rather than hardcoded), and better yet, applied dynamically.
 - I want to write my own sampler with some unique logic, but I want to focus entirely on the sampling algorithm and avoid writing any boilerplate code for instantiating, configuring, and wrapping it up as an agent extension.
+- I want to write my own sampler and deploy it for my already running application, without restarting the application process.

 ## The basics